moov-io/wire/client/docs/WireFilesApi.md

 ## UpdateWireFileByID

-> File UpdateWireFileByID(ctx, fileId, createFile, optional)
+> File UpdateWireFileByID(ctx, fileID, createFile, optional)
 Updates the specified FEDWire Message by setting the values of the parameters passed.
 Any parameters not provided will be left unchanged.

 ### Required Parameters